-OKLAHOMA CITY (AP) — The Oklahoma Department of Health says there were five more deaths during the past week due to the flu.
+OKLAHOMA CITY (AP) — The Oklahoma Department of Health says two more people have died from the flu during the past week, adding to the record number of influenza-related deaths in the state.

-The previous record of 46 flu-related deaths in 2009, the year state health officials began tracking the statistic, was broken in February.
+The agency says a total of 53 people have died due to the virus during the flu season that started in late September.
+The previous record of 46 flu-related deaths in 2009, the year that Oklahoma health officials began tracking the statistic, was broken two weeks ago.

-Tulsa County has had the most deaths with 10, followed by Comanche County with six and Oklahoma County with five.
-Cleveland, Logan, Pittsburg and Wagoner counties have each had three deaths while Carter, Creek, Le Flore, Mayes, McClain, Muskogee and Washington counties have each had two.
-Eleven counties have had one death each.
+Tulsa County is leading the flu death count with nine, followed by Comanche County with six and Oklahoma County with four.
+Cleveland, Logan, Pittsburg and Wagoner counties have each had three flu-related deaths.
+Carter, Creek, Le Flore, Muskogee and Washington counties have each had two deaths.
+Twelve other counties have each recorded one death.